haguezoum/Messa-Pong/core/game/README.md

 2. **Pause State Visual Feedback**: Improved visual indicators for the pause state to make it clear which player paused the game and who can resume it.

 3. **Code Organization**: Separated CSS and JavaScript from the HTML file into dedicated files for better maintainability and performance.

+4. **Chat Input Focus**: Fixed an issue where players couldn't click once on the chat input to type messages.
+Previously, keyboard events were being captured by the game canvas, requiring users to hold down the mouse button while typing.
+The fix ensures proper focus handling between game controls and chat interface.

 ## Future Improvements